sebasptsch/sebasptsch/README.md

 Hi, I'm Sebastian

-A software engineering student with a focus on Robotics and evolving web development technologies.
+An undergrad software engineering student with a focus on Robotics and evolving web development technologies.